-Socially-Responsible Investing.
+Socially-Responsible Investing

 The RSS Endowment Funds are the main source of funds for the promotion of the goals of the Rural Sociological Society as outlined in the original motion by Council that established the fund.
 It shall be the practice of RSS to place half its Endowment Funds in mutual funds that are considered "socially responsible."
 These funds should use, at a minimum, screening criteria that eliminate from their fund holdings companies that produce tobacco or tobacco-related products, harm the environment, discriminate against or otherwise mistreat workers, or manufacture weapons.

-RSS Endowment Funds.
+RSS Endowment Funds

 At the mid-year Council meeting, the Executive Director/Treasurer of the RSS will recommend to the Executive Committee and Council an amount from the RSS Endowment Funds Accounts for distribution by the RSS Awards and Endowment Committee.
 The Awards and Endowment Committee will recommend to Council how the RSS Endowment Funds should be distributed.
-The recommended amount for distribution will be no less than six per cent (6%) of the corpus (net of contributions, annually re-priced and rebalanced principle, and transfers from operations account).
-Amounts earned exceeding this percentage will be added to the corpus/principle.
+The recommended amount for distribution and rebalanced principal, and transfers from operations account).
+Amounts earned exceeding this percentage will be added to the corpus/principal.

-Diversity Scholars Travel Funds.
+Diversity Scholars Travel Funds

 Amounts from this endowment account will be distributed each year as recommended by the Diversity Committee to applicants to attend the Annual Meeting.
 The Diversity Scholar Travel Award includes a two-year membership.

 Consequently, the Executive Director/Treasurer will make a recommendation to the Executive Committee and the Council for approval.

-The Fred Buttel Research Group Enrichment Fund.
+The Fred Buttel Research Group Enrichment Fund

 Special consideration will be given to investing the corpus of this fund in those socially-responsible investments which screen for environmental issues.
 The Fred Buttel Award will be available annually to support RSS Research Groups that function to promote environment-related research in their respective areas.
 The Awards and Endowment Committee will be responsible for recommendations regarding the distribution of these funds and related procedures.
-The recommended amount for distribution will be no less than six percent of the corpus (net of contributions, annually re-priced and rebalanced principle).
+The recommended amount for distribution will be no less than six percent of the corpus (net of contributions, annually re-priced and rebalanced principal).

-Life-time Memberships.
+Life-time Memberships2

 All receipts from the payment of Lifetime Memberships shall be placed in an unrestricted investment account and invested in a socially responsible mutual fund.
 Five percent (5 %) of the account's value at the close of the fiscal year shall be allocated to the upcoming fiscal year's operations budget and the balance of the value of the account re-invested.
 This procedure, in essence, endows the Lifetime Membership monies.